Carnival: Denmark and Norway

 Carnival in Denmark is called Fastelavn, and is held on the Sunday or Monday before Ash Wednesday.
 The holiday is sometimes described as a Nordic Halloween, with children dressing in costume and gathering treats for the Fastelavn feast.
 One popular custom is the fastelavnsris, a switch that children use to flog their parents to wake them up on Fastelavns Sunday.

 In Norway, students having seen celebrations in Paris introduced Carnival processions, masked balls, and Carnival balls to Christiana in the 1840s and 1850s.
 From 1863, the artist federation Kunstnerforeningen held annual Carnival balls in the old Freemasons lodge, which inspired Johan Svendsen's compositions Norsk Kunstnerkarneval and Karneval in Paris.
 The following year, Svendsen's Festpolonaise was written for the opening procession.
 Edvard Grieg attended and wrote "Aus dem Karneval" (Folkelivsbilleder Op.
 19).
 Since 1988, the student organization Tårnseilerne has produced annual masquerade balls in Oslo, with masks, costumes, and processions after attending an opera performance.
 The Carnival season also includes Fastelavens søndag (with cream buns) and fastelavensris with decorated branches.

-England

-In England, the season immediately before Lent was called Shrovetide.
-A time for confessing sins ("shriving"), it had fewer festivities than the Continental Carnivals.
-Today, Shrove Tuesday is celebrated as Pancake Day, but little else of the Lent-related Shrovetide survived the 16th-century English Reformation.
-The Shrovetide Carnival in the United Kingdom is celebrated in Cowes and East Cowes on the Isle of Wight.
-Since 2012, Hastings in East Sussex has celebrated with its own Mardi Gras, or Fat Tuesday.

-Five days of music and street events culminating with a Grand Ball on Fat Tuesday itself.
-Loosely based on the New Orleans style of carnival, Hastings has taken its own course.